 From the lifespan of e-bike brake pads to the best options currently on the market, I’m going to break down everything you need to know.
 Once I’ve explained the factors that influence brake pad wear and how to determine whether your brake pads need to be replaced, watch the video that follows!

 Then I’ll guide you through the 10 best replacement options!

 The Lifespan of E-Bike Brake Pads

-When it comes down to your electric bike, having the best brakes are a crucial component to help your bike perform optimally and continue to be safe to ride.
-Therefore it’s important to monitor brakes and brake pads for wear and tear.
+Having the best brakes is crucial to help your e-bike perform optimally and be safe to ride.
+Therefore, it’s important to monitor brakes and brake pads for wear and tear.

 The best brake pads generally have a long lifespan.
 Unfortunately, there isn’t a set rule for when your brake pads should be replaced.
 It could be sooner or later than expected, depending on various factors like weather conditions (I list these below).

 After all, in many ways, an e-bike is more akin to an electric vehicle than a regular bicycle.
 Essentially, you’ll need to routinely maintain or replace the components, like your motor, battery, controller, and even the best brakes over time, similarly to the way you would maintain a car.
 After all, you’ve invested a considerable amount of money in your e-bike!

 Understanding the factors that influence the lifespan of your e-bike brakes is crucial to maximum performance over time.
 And being aware of these various factors will allow you to assess whether or not your brake pads have experienced substantial wear.